VisionSystemsInc/open-sentinel-map/README.md

 Note: The original Sentinel-2 data is stored as unsigned 16-bit integers.
 Our dataset converts to 32-bit floats and applies the Sentinel-2 scaling factor (divison by 10,000) to retrieve surface reflectance values.
 Although this should result in values from 0 to 1, some values will exceed 1 due to small errors in the data.
 We decided to keep these values greater than 1 for training robustness.

 The "gsd_10" array bands have the order blue, green, red, and then NIR.
 The "gsd_20" bands have 4 vegetation red edge bands, followed by two SWIR bands.
 The "gsd_60" array consists of the coastal aerosol and water vapour bands.
-The exact corresponding bands from the Sentinel-2 platform are listed in the below table.
+The exact corresponding bands from the Sentinel-2 platform are listed in the table below.
 Find more information about these spectral bands [here](https://gisgeography.com/sentinel-2-bands-combinations/).

 | Data Key | Sentinel-2 Bands |
 | -------- | ---------------- |